Saab appeals to court as unions seek bankruptcy

 Unionen stressed its application would be dropped if Saab paid salaries, and that court protection would also freeze the process.
 It will also try to help Saab win the appeal.

-The new money raised by Saab came from a technology license agreement with a special purpose vehicle, or SPV.
+The new money raised by Saab came from a technology licence agreement with a special purpose vehicle, or SPV.

-As part of the deal, Chinese car maker Youngman has also signed a technology license deal with the SPV, providing a guarantee for its payment.
+As part of the deal, Chinese car maker Youngman has also signed a technology licence deal with the SPV, providing a guarantee for its payment.

 Swedish Automobile said the deal was part of a bridge loan which it intended to repay with proceeds of the 245-million euro equity investment promised by China's Pangda and Youngman.